Paper Bag Butterfly

 Overhead Image of the Paper Bag Butterfly Supplies

-• Googly eyes – I used the average size googly eyes, but you could use the large ones too!
+• Googly eyes – I used the average size googly eyes, but you could use the large ones too.
+You can also draw them on with a marker or glue on paper circles.

 • Black marker – If you’re working with young children, consider using a washable black marker instead of a permanent marker.